kevin-lyn/STNetTaskQueue/README.md

 STNetTaskDelegate is the delegate protocol for observing result of STNetTask, mostly it is used in view controller.

-## STNetTaskChain
+## ~~STNetTaskChain~~ (Deprecated.
+Use STNetTaskGroup instead)

-STNetTaskChain is a chain which processes an array of STNetTask serially.
-A net task chain is considered as successful only if all net tasks in the chain are end without error.
+~~STNetTaskChain is a chain which processes an array of STNetTask serially.
+A net task chain is considered as successful only if all net tasks in the chain are end without error.~~

+## STNetTaskGroup

+A net task group for executing net tasks serially or concurrently.

 ## Get Started